Traveling is awesome!

 Going places, meeting new people, trying new foods, swimming in oceans and hiking to mountaintops.
 Viewing cities from skyscrapers, drinking wine street side, and checking out street style are all experiences that can make traveling somewhat of an addiction.

 But sometimes, the actual journey to get there isn’t as glamorous.
 The long flights and layovers, smelly buses, taxis and the taxi driver that rips you off or drops you off at the wrong hotel, leaving you stranded and confused.
-Getting lost in a new country after a long flight.

 “Oh my God, I love your hair!
 It’s so cool, can I touch it?”